 I love the British snobbishness about tea, and only using loose leaves.
 Just about everything set in Britain (TV shows, movies, books) shows them making instant coffee.
 I don’t drink coffee, but even I know better.

-Awesome Steelers about 1 year ago
+Awesome Steelers over 3 years ago

 I drank my Green tea this morning… Got to Luv it!